nguyentanphu/FlirtingApp/readme.md

 - Update tests for Application layer.
 - Real-time private chat and group chat with SignalR 3
-- Update using mongodb for queries
+- Using mongodb for queries.
 - Dockerizing the app.